sourcegraph/cody/TESTING.md

 Changing theme should lead to full repaint of the colours according to the current theme.

+### Guardrails

+In chat ask Cody a question to generate over 10 lines of text, for instance: `Please implement DFS in at least 10 lines of Haskell`

+#### Expected behavior

+When hovering over a code snippet printed by Cody, a set of buttons will appear.
+The disabled one on the right-hand side is expected to say _Guardrails Check Passed_.
+The tooltip for the button should say _Snippet not found on Sourcegraph.com._

+The button is expected for a short time period (less than 10s) to indicate search is running rather than a positive check result.
+The button label at that point will just be _Attribution search_.

 ## Inline Edit

 Select some code and right-click on it.
 Got to `Cody > Edit Code`.